208A Syllabus

 Week 6 is dedicated to the next thing we may want to do, and that is to see if we can uncover clumps of densely connected nodes in the network indicating some natural partition into subgroups or communities, defined as nodes that interact more among themselves than they do among those outside the group, leading to the myriad of group and community detection techniques designed to partition a graph into clusters based on the underlying connectivity structure.

-The second type of non-standard network data comes in a two-mode network form, in which some sets of objects are linked to objects of a different set, but there is no data on the links between objects of the same set.
-Standard cases by variables data in surveys are two-mode data (people connect to variables), as is any web or archival data collecting memberships or interactions between persons and objects (like attendance at events or people buying books on Amazon).
+The second type of non-standard network data is a two-mode network, in which some sets of objects are linked to objects in a different set, but there is no data on the links between objects within the same set.
+Standard survey data are two-mode data (people connect to variables), as are web or archival data that collect memberships or interactions between persons and objects (such as event attendance or people buying books on Amazon).
 We will see that due to a neat mathematical trick, we can transform two-mode into standard dyadic network data and thus deploy the whole panoply of techniques we learned in weeks 1-6 (which means that we can do SNA on all types of data, not just network data, and therefore all data is network data).

 Probabilistic Models of Networks

 The bulk of SNA assumes that the ties exist as recorded in the data.
-Recently (e.g., over the last two decades or so) developed approaches to social network analysis make the ties the dependent variable and thus see the observed network data as a realization of some stochastic process governing the probability that two objects will be linked and thus one that can be modeled statistically.
-We analyze the theory and methods behind this approach to thinking of network structure from the bottom up and also cover some models designed to treat networks as composed of “relational events” and thus model how events that link entities in networks evolve.
+Recently (e.g., over the last two decades or so), developed approaches to social network analysis treat ties as the dependent variable and thus view observed network data as a realization of a stochastic process governing the probability that two objects will be linked, and thus as a statistical model.
+We analyze the theory and methods behind this approach to thinking about network structure from the bottom up, and we also cover models that treat networks as composed of “relational events,” thereby modeling how events linking entities in networks evolve.

 Requirements